The Potash Twins: Early life and career

 In 2012, the duo's first album, Twintuition, was released on Amazon, iTunes and Spotify.
-The name of the album is a reference to the supposely extrasensory perception and communication shared only between twins.
-As explained by themselves during a conference, the two brothers are a good musical duo, especially in jazz improvisation, because they started music at the same time and comunicate with each other since they are borned.
 Two years laters, the twins were nominated for Best Jazz for the Omaha Entertainment and Arts Awards.
 They became co-artistic directors at the Love's Jazz & Arts Center in Omaha.

 In 2015, their second and eponymous album The Potash Twins, reached #9 on the iTunes Jazz chart.
 The next year, Ezra and Adeev participated in a TV competition show in China where they represented the United States.
 They received second place in this Chinese version of America's Got Talent.

 The brothers are the proteges of celebrity chef and TV personality Andrew Zimmern.
 Zimmern has been the executive producer of their television shows to date.
 From 2017 to 2018, the series Southern Road Trip with The Potash Twins follows Adeev and Ezra Potash on a culinary and cultural journey through the American South.

 In the next following couple of years, with Beats + Bites the Potash Twins introduce their famous collaborators to their food-forward world, bringing them along to experience the best eats on the road.
 Jazz musicians and foodies, the "Potash Twins" take viewers along as they meet artists, master chefs and Bravo celebrities.
 Among the guests, there were pairing like jazz artist Wynton Marsalis with Top Chef Michael Voltaggio and hip hop artist Smino with Top Chef judge Tom Colicchio.
-It is one of the fist television show to look into the intersection of music and food.
+It is one of the first television shows to look into the intersection of music and food.